JaredCorduan/CIPs/CIP-1694/README.md

 > **Note**
+> The pre-defined DReps do not cast votes inside of transactions, their behavior is accounted for at the protocol level.
+> The `Abstain` DRep may be chosen for a variety of reasons, including the desire to not
+> participate in the governance system.

+> **Note**
-> Any Ada holder may register their stake credential as a DRep and delegate to themselves if they wish to actively participate in
+> Any Ada holder may register themselves as a DRep and delegate to themselves if they wish to actively participate in
 > voting.

 #### Registered DReps